Jupiter (lens): Jupiter-12

 The Jupiter-12 lens is derived from the Zeiss Biogon design.
 It has six elements in four groups.
 Its focal length is 35mm and its maximum aperture is f/2.8.

 It was made for two different camera mounts, the Leica thread mount used on Zorki, FED, and some other Soviet rangefinders, and the Contax mount used on Kiev rangefinders.
-The latter one can be used on all Contax rangefinders, with the former usually needing to be adjusted to properly work on non-Soviet rangefinders using Leica thread mount.
+The latter one can be used on all pre-war Contax rangefinders, but not the new post-war Contax models, with the former usually needing to be adjusted to properly work on non-Soviet rangefinders using Leica thread mount.

 Jupiter-13

 Very little information exists about this lens.
 It's a large format lens, originally used for aerial photography.
 It's using the Zeiss Sonnar optical formula.
 Its focal length is 125mm and its maximum aperture is f/1.5.

 Jupiter-17

 This is a lens that was meant to be produced in big quantities to replace Jupiter-8 as the new default lens on Soviet Leica thread mount rangefinders.
 It never actually got to a point where it was produced, but a few prototypes of this lens exist in collections.

 The lens has five elements in four groups.
 Its focal length is 50mm and its maximum aperture is f/2.0.